Category

 Studies have demonstrated that protein is more filling than carbohydrates or fats.
 Additionally, protein has a high thermic effect, meaning that the body burns more calories during the digestion and absorption of protein compared to carbohydrates and fats.

-Don’t Lose Control Of Your Calorie Intake
+Don’t Lose Control of Your Calorie Intake

 During the month of Ramadan, it’s important to be mindful of your eating habits.
 Although fasting for long hours without food and water can be challenging, it’s easy to fall into the trap of overeating during the night.